Medical Malpractice Lawyers

 Experienced Representation

-Best Lawyers Med Mal 2024If you or someone you love has been the victim of medical malpractice or negligence, it is important to seek legal assistance immediately.
+Best Lawyers Med Mal 2024Medical malpractice cases can be notoriously complicated due to the labyrinth of state and federal laws, exceptions, and the possibility of multiple injuries or organizations that hold liability.
+If you or someone you love has been permanently injured or died due to a healthcare provider’s medical malpractice or negligence, it is important to seek legal assistance immediately.
 Many states, like Wyoming, have a short window of opportunity, referred to as a “statute of limitations,” to file a claim.

 What are common examples of medical malpractice?

-A report from the National Library of Medicine states that instances of medical negligence with serious consequences are more likely to occur in intensive care units, operating rooms, and emergency departments.
+A report from the National Library of Medicine states that instances of medical negligence with serious and life-threatening consequences are more likely to occur in intensive care units, operating rooms, and emergency departments.
 Negligence in medical malpractice cases can occur in a variety of ways including:

 • Delivery errors causing birth injuries